-Microsoft Azure seems to be the buzz word in the business technology arena – in this article we explore what Microsoft Azure is and how it can benefit your organisation.
+If your business is looking for a serverless environment, cloud computing or a hosted service then Microsoft Azure is just the product for you.
+Microsoft Azure seems to be the new buzz word in the business technology arena at the moment.
+In this article we explore what Microsoft Azure is and how it can benefit your organisation.

 What is Microsoft Azure?